Sometimes you win, sometimes you lose.

-Lompoc High's Jovany Lucatero uncorks the winning throw to win the discus event during Wednesday's track meet at Santa Ynez High.
-Lucatero als…
+Lompoc High's Jovany Lucatero uncorks the winning throw to win the discus event during a track meet at Santa Ynez High in March.
+Lucatero ends…

 Daniels was the day’s star distance jumper.
 His 42-04 triple jump topped Evans and Lompoc teammate Oscar Tenorio for a 1-2-3 finish for the Braves.

 Daniels also won the long jump (20-11.50) over Santa Barbara’s Moki Nacario, Tenorio, Gills and Santa Ynez’s Jasper Kadlec.